eric-brechemier/cook250/research-notebook/p16-pacific-migration/README.md

 ### Pacific Migration

 ![Pacific migration](pictures/148x100-WxHmm-pacific-migration.jpg)
-*Māori settlers arrived from East Polynesia from 1250 onward*
+*Māori settlers left East Polynesia for Aotearoa from 1250 onward*

 > The vast expanse of the Pacific Ocean was explored and settled
 > by sailing large double-hulled canoes from island to island.